ClicketySplit/build-guides/README.md

 >
 >       Added two components: MOSFET and Resistor, along with a Solderable Bypass Jumper, which can be used if RGB LEDs are not installed.
 >
->       **Note:** nice!view Displays are currently unsupported; yet, OLED Displays are.
-Hopes are that nice!view Displays will be supported soon, we will keep an eye on the development, and update this guide as soon as we learn more.
+>       **Note:** As of Oct 21, 2023, nice!view Displays are supported; huge thanks to Pete Johanson for all his work and effort to update the drivers to support memory in pixel displays.
 >
->       We will also keep the Leeloo and Leeloo-Micro branches up to date to support the evolutionary changes.
+>       The Leeloo and Leeloo-Micro power domain branches will continue to be updated as evolutionary changes are made to the originating experimental fork.
+Links will be shared in the **Prepare Firmware** chapter.

 ## Typical Workflow
 Generally speaking, building Leeloo and Leeloo-Micro will be similar: